Best Rain Gauges of 2023

 This rain gauge is made of heavy-duty plastic material, which won’t turn yellow or crack with age.
 You should get several years of use out of this gauge without an issue.

-Headwind Jumbo EZRead Rain Gauge
+Taylor 5 inch Capacity Jumbo Rain Gauge

-• 26" tall, can be read from 50 feet away
+At two feet tall, you can read this rain gauge from 50 feet away.

 Measuring in at a massive 26 inches tall, this extra-large rain gauge can be read from over 50 feet away (that’s not a typo).
 A red float moves up the inside of the gauge to indicate the water level and has a maximum capacity of five inches.
 An included mounting bracket can be attached to a fence post or porch railing.